Trigger warning: This post, “My Darkest Moments,” contains content that may not be suitable for everyone.Tweet

 Over the years, I have come to understand that I am not the only person invested in my well-being.
 My loved ones have also emotionally invested in my survival.

 What does this mean?
 Well, quite simply, I’m not the only one living my life.
-A perfect illustration of this is my children, they need their dad.
-Armed with this knowledge, they have become a source of light that save me in my darkest moments.
+A perfect illustration of this is my children: they need their dad.
+Armed with this knowledge, they have become a source of light that saves me in my darkest moments.

 Checkout Sick Not Weak

-So, I follow the light but I do so chasing it right here on earth; for it is the accumulation of this little rays of light that lead me out of the darkness.
+So, I follow the light but I do so chasing it right here on earth, for it is the accumulation of these little rays of light that lead me out of the darkness.